 This session will focus on “how” rather than “why” we should be engaging populations who have often not been included adequately or at all as subjects or as partners in research related to children with disabilities.
 Among the populations we will be considering are parents and children with intellectual disabilities, Indigenous people, younger parents (under 25), people who live with financial hardship, and immigrant and refugee families.
 Each facilitated round-table group will focus on one population for 30 minutes.
 Participants can then choose to stay with the same population for another 30 minutes or move to a different table to discuss engagement with a different population.
 Together, we will identify barriers and ways to overcome them.

 Format: Round-table discussions.
-12 tables, 1 topic and 10 spaces per table, including the table lead.
-Topics will be proposed ahead of time.
-Participants will identify their 1st, 2nd, and 3rd choice of table.
-Over the course of the hour, participants will join 2 tables (for 30 minutes each), or can opt to spend the entire 60 minutes at the same table.
+11 tables, 1 topic and 8-10 spaces per table, including the table lead.
+Over the course of the hour, participants will join 2 tables (for 30 minutes each).
+Topics are as follows;

 Objectives: 1.
-To reinvigorate commitment to recruiting hard-to-reach populations.
+To reinvigorate commitment to expanding the patient-partner demographic.
 2. To generate a set of actions for engagement based on dialogue at each table.

 Note: "Recruiting" refers to engagement to participate in the study as well as engagement to contribute as a research partner.

 LEARNING TOGETHER: SHARED STRATEGIES AND RESOURCES ACROSS THE NETWORK